Guardianship Lawyers in Mooresville

-- Guardian of the person.
+- Guardian of Person.
 The guardian is entitled to custody of the ward.
 Personal needs such as food, clothing, shelter, and health are the responsibility of the guardian.

-- Guardian of property.
+- Guardian of Estate.
 The guardian is entitled to possession of all the ward's estate in trust for the ward's use.
-Financial needs such as contract fulfillment, insurance, debts, spending, and business are the responsibility of the guardian.
+Financial needs such as contract fulfillment, insurance, debts, spending, and business matters are the responsibility of the guardian.

 The Guardianship Process